davewsmith/play/flask-worker-thread/README.md

 ## Caveats

-This will *not* run under `uwsgi`, for as-yet unknown reasons.
-It does appear to work wiith `gunicorn`.
+There are many.
+This is not a general solution.

-It does work when running an app under Flask development runner.
+It does work when running an app under Flask development runner, but not with DEBUG=True.
 Since there's a single process, there'll be a single queue instance.
 This makes examinging the queue (say, to show how many tasks are waiting) simple.